Wilf Pine: Early life

 Released after two years, Pine found work at a foundry in Newcastle, followed, on his return to Ryde, by jobs as a binman for the borough council and a bouncer, as well as operating as a freelance enforcer: "Even in as sleepy a place as the Isle of Wight," he recalled, "so many people seemed to need a spot of muscle to sort out their problems."
-He soon turned to crime full-time, working alongside some Londoners hijacking lorries.
+He soon turned to crime full-time, working alongside a group of Londoners hijacking lorries.
 In 1963, his girlfriend Jill thought that she was pregnant and, according to the mores of the time, they were obliged to get married, with Pine spending the night before the wedding in police custody following his assault of some men at a nightclub that evening.
 Jill subsequently discovered that she was not, in fact pregnant, although she had a son, Sean, by Pine in 1965, and a second, Scott, in 1967.
 Pine was fired by the council from his job as a binman for swearing at and upending the bin of a town councillor following an altercation.

 For the next three years Pine used his organisational skills to run a bouncer service on the island, then alternated between the island and London, working on building sites and as a bouncer in the pubs and clubs of London's East End, fraternising with the capital's criminal underclass.
-He soon turned to so-called "heavy work" – carrying and using a gun – and would often work in London with Dave Farley, an associate and friend from the Isle of Wight in work connected with gambling, which had become decriminalised in the UK following the passing of the Betting, Gaming and Lotteries Act 1963.
+He soon turned to so-called "heavy work" – carrying and using a gun – and would often pair up in London with Dave Farley, an associate and friend from the Isle of Wight, on jobs connected with gambling, which had become decriminalised in the UK following the passing of the Betting, Gaming and Lotteries Act 1963.
 This work could involve armed raids on small clubs at the behest of the club's owner, during which they would rob the club's patrons, as well as beating up club employees for authenticity's sake and to allay suspicion.